-Once admitted to the College, students who are interested in the Bachelor of Social Work degree program must formally petition the Social Work Department for acceptance.
+Once admitted to the College, students who are interested in the Bachelor of Social Work degree program must formally petition the Social Work Department for admission into the program, typically in their sophomore or junior years.
+See the Social Work section of this catalog for more detail.